wongco/phrases-store-frontend/README.md

    `git clone git@github.com:wongco/phrases-store-frontend.git`

-4. change into the repo direction and install packages using
+4. change into the repo directory and install packages using

    `cd phrases-store-frontend`